mmarchini-oss/automated-merge-test/README.md

 #### Miscellaneous / Future Work

+  - [ ] `git node land --strict` to require Jenkins Green or Yellow CI
+    - Not required because we check if CI is running first, and land will fail if CI is red.
   - [ ] Skip if GitHub Actions are pending
   - [ ] Fail if GitHub Actions failed
   - [ ] `git node land` to add Commit-Queueu-By metatada, or to use the user